Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Navigli by night| ©Groume

-Touring the canals of Navigli in December is an activity that you can not fail to incorporate into the 10 things to do in Milan at night, because with this visit you can enjoy the colorful Christmas atmosphere that the European city has for you.
+Booking a tour of the canals of Navigli in December is an activity that you can not fail to incorporate into the things to do in Milan at night, because with this visit you can enjoy the colorful Christmas atmosphere that the European city has for you.

 You will see a blanket of lights on the canals, giving you a beautiful view, ideal for you to take some pictures.
-You will also see the picturesque markets, where you will find a great display of Christmas products and an endless number of handicrafts, antiques and street food.
+Also, you will see the picturesque markets where you will find a great display of Christmas products and a myriad of handicrafts, antiques and street food.

-In addition to strolling along the emblematic canals and buying souvenirs at the Christmas markets, you can enter any bar or restaurant in this district and enjoy the aperitif hour from 7:00 p.m.
+In addition to strolling along the iconic canals and buy souvenirs at the Christmas markets, you can enter any bar or restaurant in this district to enjoy the aperitif hour from 19:00 hours.

 Swiss Alps| ©Daniel Lobo